A Single-Chain Backscatter Tag for Multi-Sensor Multiplexing: Evaluation

-The reference frequency, derived from the RF excitation source, dictates the rate at which sensor signals are sampled.
-It defines the duration of each sampling period, influencing both the timing resolution and the complexity of the decoding process.
-With a fixed receiver sampling rate, increasing the reference frequency shortens each sampling period, reducing the number of data samples available per period.
-This presents challenges for the decoding algorithm, as fewer samples make it harder to accurately reconstruct sensor signals.
-We evaluate the impact of reference frequency.
+The sampling frequency is the shared timing reference (derived from the ambient carrier) used to convert each sensor value into a PWM waveform; it sets the PWM-cycle duration–think of it as the sampling rate of the raw sensor signals.
+With a fixed RF digitization rate at the receiver (e.g., 20 MHz at USRP), increasing the sampling frequency shortens each PWM cycle and thus reduces the number of digitized RF samples per cycle.
+This indeed poses challenges for demultiplexing, as fewer digitized RF samples per cycle make it harder to pinpoint frequency transitions and their durations, raising the difficulty of signal reconstruction.
+We therefore evaluate \sysname's demultiplexing performance across a wide range of sampling frequency.

-\textbf{Method:} We evaluate \sysname's SNR with three streams up to 50 kHz and five streams up to 20 kHz.

-\textbf{Results:} Fig.~\ref{fig:3ch_ref_freq} shows the SNR for 3-streams, peaking at a $10 kHz$ reference frequency.
-This outperforms $5kHz$ since higher reference frequency sample more signal details, enhancing overall signal quality.
-However, increasing the reference frequency also complicates demultiplexing, leading to slight performance degradation.
-As shown in Fig.~\ref{fig:ref_freq}, \sysname supports up to $50 kHz$ with $15dB$ SNR for 3 streams, while Fig.\ref{fig:5ch_ref_freq} shows that it supports up to $20 kHz$ kHz with $15dB$ SNR for five sensor streams.